-Last updated: June 2025
+Last updated: September 2025

 I’ve always loved the fun nail designs everyone got and how amazing they looked!
 However, each time I gave acrylic or dip powder nails a try, I was left with very dry and weak nails that kept breaking for weeks.
 Then, I started learning more about the chemicals that are in all of our beauty products, and I finally said goodbye to both, and my nails (and hormones) have never been happier.
-Below I break down exactly why I quit, what I use instead, and how you can transition to a non‑toxic manicure routine without sacrificing longevity or shine.
+Below, I break down exactly why I quit, what I use instead, and how you can transition to a non‑toxic manicure routine without sacrificing longevity or shine.

 DISCLOSURE: When you make a purchase through the links on any of our articles, it helps keep our site running at no additional cost to you.
 We really appreciate your support!